stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 {% endcodetab %}

 {% docs info %}
 **Reminder** - An `Application` is a representation of your real world application.
-In this case, it will be your application that is exposing an API.
-For more info check out our [Tutorial](https://stormpath.com/tutorial/) or [Product Guide](/java/product-guide/).
+In this case, it will be your Stormpath `Application` that is exposing the API used for authentication.
 {% enddocs %}

 ## Create and Manage API Keys for an Account